hhoffstaette/swapusage/README.md

 swapusage
 =========

-Shows the amount of swapped memory for every process.
+Shows the amount of swapped memory for every running process.